BushmanLab/makeUCSCHubFromBedFiles/README.md

 GTSP0004,GTSP0004.bed,real,hg18,GENE
 GTSP0005,GTSP0005.bed,real,hg18,GENE

-# Note that the tracks will be displayed by the order given in the csv file.
+# The tracks will be displayed by the order given in the csv file.
+# Short labels are given by sample column.
+# Long labels are given by sample notes columns.
 # The colors alternate acording to the notes column.
-# freeze column should only have one value.
+# Freeze column should only have one value.
-# hub column should only have one value.
+# Hub column should only have one value.
 ```

 ### Output example